Welcome to the 37th Judicial CASA.

-The 37th Judicial Court Appointed Special Advocates (CASA) is a volunteer program providing a consistent voice for child victims of abuse and neglect in Howell, Shannon, Oregon and Carter counties.
+The 37th Judicial Court Appointed Special Advocates (CASA) is a volunteer program providing a consistent voice for child victims of abuse and neglect in Howell, Shannon, Oregon and Carter counties in southern Missouri.

 It only takes 5-10 hours a month to be a CASA volunteer and Change a Child’s Story ™

 CASA volunteer training is available when you are ready.
 Majority of the 30 hour pre-service training is online and can be accessed at your convenience.
 In person training will be held at the CASA office located at 101 Washington Avenue in West Plains, Missouri.

 For information about what it means to be a volunteer, please read the job description.

 To fill out a volunteer application, please submit your application here.

 If you have any questions or would like more information, please email us at firstname.lastname@example.org.
 You can also call us at 417-255-2100 and leave a message, and we’ll get back with you.

 We appreciate your interest!

 “Brittany’s” Impact Statement

 The CASA program has been a massive help in my life.
 It’s a great program with people who genuinely care about our benefit.
 I was 14 when I met my CASA Advocate.
 I lived at Fair Haven Children’s Home and didn’t really have anyone that I felt genuinely cared about me.
 I had been in and out of foster homes and group homes for a few years.
 I didn’t really have anyone to talk to who’d actually listen.
 She helped me in many ways, but a huge part was just that she honestly cared, and she was always there if I needed to talk.